-"Grade of service" means P.01 for $\underline{E9-1-1}$ enhanced 9-1-1services or the equivalent for NENA Baseline NG9-1-1 as set forth in the NENA i3 Solution adopted standard for NG9-1-1.
+"Grade of service" means P.01 for E9-1-1 services or the equivalent for NENA Baseline NG9-1-1 as set forth in the NENA i3 Solution adopted standard.

 "Hearing-impaired individual" means a person with a permanent hearing loss who can regularly and routinely communicate by telephone only through the aid of devices which can send and receive written messages over the telephone network.